School District Partnerships

 U-CAN has a long-standing relationship with the United Black Student Unions of California.

-U-CAN is proud to announce its latest partnership with the Alcorn State University (ASU) Sacramento Alumni Chapter.
-With the recent waiving of out-of-state fees, Alcorn State University’s new president, Dr. Alfred Rankins, Jr., asked local alumni associations to encourage qualified students to consider attending Alcorn in the fall of 2015.
-The partnership began in April with the alumni association contributing financial support to underwrite a very successful Sacramento area recruitment and perspective student support campaign.
+U-CAN is proud of it’s partnership with the Alcorn State University (ASU) Sacramento Alumni Chapter.
+With the waiving of out-of-state fees, Alcorn State University’s president, Dr. Alfred Rankins, Jr., asked local alumni associations to encourage qualified students to consider attending Alcorn.
+The partnership began in April of 2015 with the alumni association contributing financial support to underwrite a very successful Sacramento area recruitment and perspective student support campaign.

 - Fairfield Area (Mount Calvary Baptist Church Scholarship Committee)